Prewett's latest work Our Jimi was published by Political Animal Press in 2020 to coincide with the 50th Anniversary of the passing of Jimi Hendrix.

+His debut non-fiction book, Woodstock at Fifty: Anatomy of a Revolution was published by Political Animal Press in 2019.
 In the lead-up to the fiftieth anniversary of the Woodstock Music and Art Fair, Prewett found himself thinking back to the interviews he conducted when filming his 2016 film A Venue for the End of the World.
-In book form, Woodstock at Fifty: A Venue for the End of the World will fill the gaps left by the film’s limited timeframe.
+The book fills the gaps left by the film’s limited timeframe.
 The discussions and interviews conducted for the film led to a multitude of stories that were both thoughtful and highly entertaining.
 So now, at the fiftieth anniversary of Woodstock, Prewett has the perfect opportunity to tell these unique stories.

 Prewett's films often feature a strong music focus, from the historical Me and the Devil Blues, about the legendary Robert Johnson, to the ‘60’s rock/politics documentary A Venue for the End of the World and the aural addiction of Me, Myself & iPod.
 His non-music documentaries include Selected Works of Uncle Neill and most recently The Trump Antidote.
 Prewett's films have been shot on location across the globe and feature a host of entertainment luminaries.
-His first non-fiction book is entitled Woodstock at Fifty.